Suzuki Carry

 The Suzuki Carry (スズキ・キャリイ, Suzuki Kyarī) is a kei truck produced by the Japanese automaker Suzuki.
 The microvan version was originally called the Carry van until 1982 when the passenger van versions were renamed as the Suzuki Every (スズキ・エブリイ, Suzuki Eburī).
-In Japan, the Carry and Every are kei cars but the Suzuki Every Plus, the bigger version of Every, had a longer bonnet for safety purposes and a larger engine; export market versions and derivatives have been fitted with engines of up to 1.6 liters displacement.
-They have been sold under myriad different names in several countries, and is the only car to have been offered with Chevrolet as well as Ford badges.
+In Japan, the Carry is a kei car but the export market versions and derivatives have been fitted with engines of up to 1.6 liters displacement.
+They have been sold under a myriad of different names in several countries, and is the only car to have been offered with Chevrolet as well as Ford badges.

 Introduction

 In their home market, the Carry truck and van (and Every van) have traditionally competed with a number of similarly sized vehicles, such as the Kurogane Baby, Honda Acty, Subaru Sambar, Mitsubishi Minicab, and Daihatsu Hijet.
 Some of these are also competitors in export markets, mainly the Carry and the Hijet.

 The first two generations of Carrys were sold with the Suzulight badge rather than the company name Suzuki, emphasizing the company's focus on "Light Cars" (also known as kei jidosha).